Djphoenix719/PDFoundry/README.md

 *That's it!*

+> :warning: Every time your system updates you will have to wait for the next nightly version and re-install PDFoundry.
+There is no way around this until Foundry implements data templates for modules.
+Your PDFs *should not* disappear but will be unusuable until PDFoundry is re-installed.

 ## System Developers
 PDFoundry has a bunch of user-focused features, meaning you don't have to do anything if you decide to integrate it with your system for your players to get a bunch of benefit out of it.
 However, there's a fully featured API with event hooks and an interface to open PDFs you may be interested in.